Testing and Scheduling START

 3. Test closer to home by finding a proctor

-Tompkins Cortland students who are unable to come to one of our locations to test have flexible options to test closer to home.
+- Tompkins Cortland students who are unable to come to one of our locations to test can test closer to home.

 4. Test at the SUNY Welcome Center in New York City

-If you live near or can easily get to New York City, you may take your placement tests at the SUNY Welcome Center on select dates.
-Testing at the Welcome Center for Fall 2018 accepted students begins in April 2018.
+- If you live near or can easily get to New York City, you may take your placement tests at the SUNY Welcome Center on select dates.
+Testing at the Welcome Center for Spring 2019 accepted students begins in November 2018.

-5. Test at the SUNY Brooklyn Educational Opportunity Center in Brooklyn, NY
+5. Test at the Brooklyn Educational Opportunity Center (BEOC) in Brooklyn

 All students must attend a START session at the Dryden main campus prior to the first day of classes and the beginning of their first semester, unless they are fully online students.